s87jackson/rfars/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Fixed the redirect URL that was causing the invalid URL note

 * Downsized the vignettes to reduce the check time.

 * Removed the words that were triggering the misspelling note.